-The kinship system in the Batak ethnicity is "patrileneal", in which the children follow the family line of their father.
-Therefore a father in the Batak ethnicity expects the birth of a son as the successor of "tarombo" or his lineage.
-If a father does not have a son until the end of his life as a successor to his line, he is said to be "punn" or extinct.
+of a son as the successor of "tarombo" or his lineage.
+If a father does not have a son until the end of his life as a successor to his line, he is said to be "punu" or extinct.
 When having a son, there are several stages of the relationship between fathers and their son.
-The first stage is when the son is born until the age of 5 year old.
-In this stage, fathers proudly tells everyone that their son is born and take him to a crowded place like a party.
-After that the "very close" relationship begins to diminish.
-The second stage is when their son is adolescentgetting until "doli-doli", they have a very strict relationship.
-Fathers starts "not to close" with their son.
+The first stage is when the son is born until the age of 5 years old.
+In this stage, fathers proudly tell everyone that their son is born and take him to a crowded place like a party.
+After that, the "very close" relationship begins to diminish.
+The second stage is when their son is adolescent getting until "dolidoli", they have a very strict relationship.
+Fathers start "not to close" with their son.
 There is no "intimate" relationships anymore.
 Both of them are reluctant to "tell stories" especially "apologize to each other"?
 They begin to show their ego.
 The way Batak fathers express their love is often not the same as their heart.
-38
+48